dockdiver

 Dump all repositories with basic authentication

-Dump a repository with a custom port and rate limit
+Dump a repository with a rate limit and a custom port (the default port is 5000)

 Dump all repositories with bearer token for authorization